Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 $ cat .bashrc
 ```

-The contents of `.bashrc` should not be displayed on your terminal, and you can scroll up to read all of it.
-To look at the contents of a file without flooding our terminal with a large file, we can use the command `less`:
+The contents of `.bashrc` should now be displayed on your terminal, and you can scroll up to read all of it.
+To look at the contents of a file without flooding our terminal with it, we can use the command `less`:

 ```sh
 $ less .bashrc